 Flies have a mobile head, with a pair of large compound eyes, and mouthparts designed for piercing and sucking (mosquitoes, black flies and robber flies), or for lapping and sucking in the other groups.
-Their wing arrangement gives them great maneuverability in flight, and claws and pads on their feet enable them to cling to smooth surfaces
+Their wing arrangement gives them excellent maneuverability in flight, and claws and pads on their feet enable them to cling to smooth surfaces.

-Due to its nature, being seen as a domestic irritant, Japanese beetle traps have been invented specifically to target the species, of which consists of a pair of crossed walls with a bag or plastic container underneath, and are baited with floral scent, pheromone, or both.
+Due to its nature, the beetle seen as a domestic irritant.
+Japanese beetle traps have been invented specifically to target the species, of which consists of a pair of crossed walls with a bag or plastic container underneath and are baited with floral scent, pheromone, or both.

 The most commonly known wasps, such as yellowjackets and hornets, are in the family Vespidae and are eusocial, living together in a nest with an egg-laying queen and non-reproducing workers.
-Eusociality is favoured by the unusual haplodiploid system of sex determination in Hymenoptera, as it makes sisters exceptionally closely related to each other.
 However, the majority of wasp species are solitary, with each adult female living and breeding independently.

 Mosquitoes are small, midge-like flies that constitute the family Culicidae.
 Females of most species are ectoparasites, whose tube-like mouthparts (called a proboscis) pierce the hosts' skin to consume blood.
-The word "mosquito" (formed by mosca and diminutive -ito) is Spanish for "little fly".
-Thousands of species feed on the blood of various kinds of hosts, mainly vertebrates, including mammals, birds, reptiles, amphibians, and even some kinds of fish.
+The word "mosquito" is Spanish for "little fly."